 Guidelines on the use of generative AI

-This guidance, and our approach to refining it, is currently in a pilot phase until summer 2024.
+As AI tools and capabilities develop, this guidance, and our approach to refining it, may adapt.
 Suggestions and feedback are very welcome to the Head of Digital Campaigns and Communications.

-We know that AI tools are already changing the way we work at Oxford, whether that’s improving the quality of our written communications or helping speed up our research tasks.
+AI tools are changing the way we work at Oxford, whether that’s improving the quality of our written communications or helping speed up our research tasks.
 But it is important that we work together to ensure that their use aligns with our values and our obligations.

+Oxford is committed to setting a clear, confident standard for the responsible use of AI in communications.
 These guidelines outline expectations for the use of generative AI tools by communicators at Oxford.
 Technology and approaches change rapidly; we will aim to test and review these on a regular basis and update as necessary.
 Our aim is not to be restrictive, but rather to ensure those using these tools feel confident in the boundaries of what is acceptable in our community.
+These guidelines were developed with input from Divisional Communications Leads, the AI Competency Centre and Information Security.

 The guidelines can be read alongside the Russell Group principles on the use of generative AI tools in education, which support the development and use of AI in a way that enables their ethical use and upholds academic rigour and integrity.